Posted 2 years ago by Nicole Clarke

 FOR SCHOOLS....
 We were delighted to host so many schools here at our Centre, and to be looked after superbly in 5 Perth and Bunbury schools.
 These innovative performances for school groups will return in September 2019, with our amazing authors, illustrator, composer and musicians.

-The picture books featured in The Sound of Picture Books 2019 school performances are by illustrator/composer Matt Ottley and authors Valanga Khoza ( author of Dumazi ) and Kirli Saunders ( author of The Incredible Freedom Machines ).
+The picture books featured in The Sound of Picture Books 2019 school performances are by illustrator/composer Matt Ottley and authors Valanga Khoza ( author of Dumazi and the Lion ) and Kirli Saunders ( author of The Incredible Freedom Machines ).
 The finer details regarding these September dates and session times will be released soon.

 Join us on social media for up to date news, or if you'd like us to keep you informed via email, let us know at: email@example.com